123samueld/WFC_Terrain_Generator/README.md

-# Sand Sim 3000 (ECS Attempt)
+# Sand Sim 3000

 A falling sand simulation implemented in JavaScript using an **Entity-Component-System (ECS)** architecture, inspired by cellular automata and classic particle physics sand games.

 ## 💡 Goals

+- Architecture should follow Data Oriented Design (DOD) principles.
-- Explore ECS design patterns in a particle-based simulation.
+- Explore Entity Component System (ECS) design patterns in a particle-based simulation.
-- Use spatial partitioning (chunks) for neighbor queries.
+- Use partitioning (chunks) for neighbor queries as a basic spatial accelerator.
 - Maintain performance with thousands of entities via `structs of arrays` layout.
-- Simulate sand-like physics: falling, stacking, sliding.
+- Simulate sand-like physics: falling, stacking, sliding, crumbling.

 ## ⚙️ Key Features Implemented

+- **DOD friendly architecture** to efficiently handle thousands of moving particles in real time.
-- **ECS architecture** with decoupled `ParticleComponents`.
+- **ECS principles** with decoupled `ParticleComponents`.
 - **Chunk-based spatial acceleration** (`SpatialAccelerator.js`) to limit neighbor checks to local regions.
 - **Profiler and Renderer modules** for debug visuals and frame rate tracking.
 - `simulateSand()` function that checks neighbors and updates vertical movement.